 The Indian village of Ahwahnee consists of a Bark house, Miwok cabin, chief house, sweet house, and ceremonial roundhouse.
 Each house has its own meaning.
-The simple description of each house goes like this- Bark covered houses were homes to the people who once used to live in Yosemite Valley.
+The simple description of each house goes like this- Bark-covered houses were homes to the people who once used to live in Yosemite Valley.

 Museum and Indian village near the valley visitor center can be accessed throughout the year anyday.
 The entry is totally free here.

-Covering over 1000 sq foot miles, Yosemite National park has many trails that you are just one foot away.
+Covering over 1000 sq foot miles, Yosemite National park has many trails that are just one foot away.
 So, if you are a hiker then pack your hiking boots with you and explore the beauty of the valley by witnessing awe-inspiring vistas, granite icons, breathtaking waterfalls, and fascinating history.

 Halfdome cable hike is one of the most popular hikes in Yosemite which combines two other trails that lead to Vernal Falls and Nevada Falls where you can witness the breathtaking view of the waterfall.

 You may like- Best Day Hikes in Yosemite

 You can also mountain peaks and sky reflection in the water.
 The election is almost 9,945 feet and it is associated with the east entrance known as Tioga Pass.
-To get to this amazing location, you should wait till summer as it is only opened at that time.
+To get to this amazing location, you should wait till summer as it is only open at that time.

 For a short hike, you can visit from Tuolumne Meadows to Lembert Dome.
 Visiting this spot is the best thing you can do in Yosemite National park.

-The Ahwahnee Dining Room
+Enjoy cuisine in the Ahwahnee Dining Room

-Ansel Adams Gallery
+Visit Ansel Adams Gallery

-Want to know the original story of the Yosemite National park, Ansel Adams Gallery is the one where you go.
 In the memory of the late Ansel Easton Adams who shot his first photos at the age of 12.
 After being inspired by the beauty of the Yosemite National park and his love for photography he worked as a member of the Sierra Club.
-He was known for his black-and-white images of America’s natural grandeur and the first one who shot the inner beauty of the park.
-You can see the early photographic works in the gallery and a few of his photos were sold at Sotheby’s New York in 2010 for $722,500.
-You can see them go through history and see how the park is changed.

 The gallery is located in the heart of the Valley where visitors can enjoy the beauty of Yosemite Falls, Half Dome, and Glacier Point.
 Visit the gallery to see the masterpiece work of fine arts, handicrafts, and an original collection of Ansel Adams photographs.